calref/cboe/osx/doxy/mainpage.md

 The `<stack>` tag
 -----------------

+The `<stack>` tag groups elements that represent a single entry in an array.
+It can contain any elements except for nested `<stack>` elements.

-The `<stack>` tag is currently unimplemented.
-Trying to load a dialog that contains it will crash the game.
+The `<stack>` tag accepts the following attributes:

+* `pages` - The initial number of pages in the stack.
+This can also be set programmatically.

 Keyboard Shortcuts
 ------------------